 Proposed Agenda and Consent Agenda

 Proposed Agenda The board secretary will be responsible for preparing the proposed agenda for each meeting in consultation with the board chair/president.
-Copies of the proposed agenda, minutes of the previous meeting and relevant supplementary information will be provided to each board member at least three (3) days in advance of the meeting and will be available to any interested citizen at the superintendent’s office twenty-four (24) hours prior to the meeting.
-The proposed agenda for regular and special meetings will be posted to the district’s website not less than twenty-four (24) hours prior to the start time of the meeting, unless the district does not have a websitehas less than ten full time equivalent employees.
+Copies of the proposed agenda, minutes of the previous meeting, and relevant supplementary information will be provided to each board member at least three (3) days in advance of the meeting and will be available to any interested citizen at the superintendent’s office twenty-four (24) hours prior to the meeting.
+The proposed agenda for regular and special meetings will be posted to the district’s website or a website shared by the district or hosted for the district not less than twenty-four (24) hours prior to the start time of the meeting.
+Note: there is an exemption to 24 hours’ notice of the agenda requirement that is available only to a “special purpose” district, city, or town that has an aggregate valuation of the property subject to taxation of less than $400,000,000; has a population of under 3,000; and provides confirmation to the state auditor that the cost of posting notices on its website or a shared website would exceed one-tenth of 1% of the local government’s budget.

 At a special meeting, final action may be taken only on that business contained in the original notice of the special meeting and agenda.

-Consent Agenda To expedite business at a school board meeting, the board approves the use of a consent agenda which includes those items considered to be routine in nature.
+Consent Agenda To expedite business at a school board meeting, the board approves the use of a consent agenda, which includes those items considered to be routine in nature.
 The consent agenda will appear on the regular agenda following the approval of minutes of the previous meeting(s).

-Any item which appears on the consent agenda may be removed on request by a member of the board and placed on the regular agenda.
+Any item that appears on the consent agenda may be removed on request by a member of the board and placed on the regular agenda.
 The remaining items on the consent agenda will be voted on by a single motion.
 The approved motion will be recorded in the minutes, including a listing of all items appearing on the consent agenda.